WestGrid/ubcSummerSchool2018/1-program.md

   - we are really interested in using the TAH UBC license
   - work with the instructors: need intro, need to show running/scaling on Cedar, make sure everyone can access MATLAB
-  - let them decide on 3h vs 6h
+  - full-day
 * eventual email to faculty: our conditions (also put these on the website)

 **Jamie:**
 * (with Steve) look into the process to let UBC faculty claim courses to their credit
 * talk to Philip Richmond
   - ask if Philip covers snakemake; if not, Jamie could look into teaching it using hpc-python materials
-* talk to Martin K from the GSC
+* talk to Martin Krzywinski from the GSC
 * talk to ECOSCOPE folks
 * ask at Feb-07 CC bioinformatics meeting for volunteers to teach Galaxy/GenAP